- Policies and Procedures

 - We hold regular discussions with the children regarding what is in place in our academy to keep them safe and to improve awareness of their personal safety, including what to do and who to speak to if they have any worries or concerns.
 We hold pupil interviews and questionnaires annually to check that pupil’s feel safe.

-- We have very high standards of behaviour and our behaviour across the academy is very good.
+- We have high expectations of behaviour and our behaviour across the academy is good.
 We have a positive discipline policy which enables children to be clear about their responsibilities with regard to behaviour.
 We work in partnership with our parents/carers if there are any concerns.

 - We don’t tolerate bullying and we act swiftly and procedures if there are any concerns or issues